140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Biomatrix

 Biological engineers who grow their technology rather than manufacturing it.
-Their living spaceships and organic computers challenge conventional understanding.
+Their living spaceships and organic computers do not fit standard engineering categories.

 Energetics